Knowledge Hub / What Is Student Loan Default?

 Living with Student Loans

-A default on a student loan, whether it’s a federal or private loan, can have severe consequences.
+A default on a student loan, whether it’s federal or private, can have severe consequences.
 However, some consequences only apply to federal loans.
-If you default on a student loan you could be facing:
+If you don’t make payments for 270 days, you’ll no longer be eligible for public service loan forgiveness (PSLF).
+And if you don’t pay for 360 days, you could be facing more serious consequences.
+Potential consequences include:

 A low credit score and negative credit history can make it difficult to obtain financing in the future for things such as a car loan or mortgage.
 It can also impact you if you are applying to rent an apartment or applying for certain jobs.